fluentassertions/fluentassertions/Documentation.md

 	theByte.Should().Be(2);

 Notice that `Should().Be()` and `Should().NotBe()` are not available for floats and  doubles.
 As explained in  this article, floating point variables are inheritably inaccurate and should never be compared for equality.
-Instead, either use the Should().BeInRange() method or the following method specifically designed for floating point variables.
+Instead, either use the Should().BeInRange() method or the following method specifically designed for floating point or `decimal` variables.

 	float value = 3.1415927F;
 	value.Should().BeApproximately(3.14F, 0.001F);